turbot/steampipe-plugin-aws/docs/tables/aws_iot_thing_group.md

   datetime(creation_date) >= datetime('now', '-30 days');
 ```

-### List dynamic groups
+### List active dynamic groups
-List dynamic Thing Groups in your AWS IoT environment.
-Dynamic groups are defined by queries and this query is particularly useful to identify groups that are automatically managed based on set criteria.
+List active dynamic Thing Groups in your AWS IoT environment.
+Dynamic groups are defined by queries and this query is particularly useful to identify groups that are in active state.

 ```sql+postgres
 select